Family status and marital status are protected grounds under the Ontario Human Rights Code

 Individuals are protected from family status and marital status discrimination in each aspect of the workplace environment and the employment relationship.
 This includes job applications, recruitment, training, transfers, promotions, dismissals and layoffs.
 It also covers rate of pay, overtime, hours of work, holidays, benefits, discipline and performance evaluations, among others.
 Family status can include childcare and eldercare obligations.
 Many employees have experienced discrimination or harassment in the workplace, despite the fact that employers are required to maintain a safe work environment.

 If you have been discriminated against or harassed, it is possible to file an applicant with the Human Rights Tribunal of Ontario or to include the claims as part of a civil lawsuit such as wrongful dismissal or constructive dismissal.
 Discrimination on the basis of family status can include childcare obligations or eldercare obligations.
 Although there has been some discrepancy among different tribunals across Canada, the courts in Ontario have ruled that the concept of family status and marital status includes not only the general status of having or not having a spouse or a family, but also the identity of a particular spouse.
+All the details of spouses’ marital relationship should be regarded as a private matter and be left between them and their their family or divorce lawyers.
 It may be discrimination if your employment is terminated because of a disagreement between your employer and your spouse, or if you are terminated because your spouse was terminated.
 See Monk v.
 C.D.E.
 Holdings Ltd. (1983), 4 C.H.R.R.
 D/1381 and Gipaya v.
 Anton’s Pasta Ltd. (1996), 27 C.H.r.R.
 D/326.

 Ontario Human Rights Code